ethannicholas/Frost/docs/errorHandling.md

 `Maybe<OutputStream>` - placing the call inside of a `try` block handles the error checking and unwrapping automatically.

-Note that Panda's `try` block is very different from `try` blocks in languages such as C++ and Java.
+Note that Frost's `try` block is very different from `try` blocks in languages such as C++ and Java.
-Panda does not feature exception handling and Panda's `try` therefore has nothing to do with exceptions.
-Panda `Error`s do not cause the stack to unwind, will not propagate to enclosing contexts, etc. Panda's `try` block simply forwards any `Errors` happening within it to the `fail` block.
+Frost does not feature exception handling and Frost's `try` therefore has nothing to do with exceptions.
+Frost `Error`s do not cause the stack to unwind, will not propagate to enclosing contexts, etc. Frost's `try` block simply forwards any `Errors` happening within it to the `fail` block.

 The `fail` block can be written in three different ways: